SouthwestKoala/hypnotherapyhealthcare.co.uk/content/_index.md

 My name is Rebekah; I am a medical doctor, Clinical Hypnotherapist, coach, and mentor.

-Hypnosis is a beautiful relaxed state where you are fully aware and in control but can access your subconscious / feeling / emotional part of your brain.
-This enables you to identify the root cause of any particular / self-limiting belief and then free you from this.
+Hypnosis is a beautiful relaxed state where you are fully aware and in control but can access your subconscious (emotional) part of your brain.
+This enables you to identify the root cause of any particular self-limiting belief and then free you from this.
 I incorporate elements of Neuro-Linguistic Prgramming (NLP), Cognitive Behaviour Therapy (CBT), and other forms of psycotherapy during the hypnotherapy session.

 ### Beliefs are shaped by experiences